 Rolling admissions until May 30th.

-Studios offered: ceramics, flameworking, metalsmithing/jewelry, painting/drawing, stained glass/mosaics
+Studios offered: ceramics, flameworking, metalsmithing/jewelry, sculpture, painting/drawing, stained glass/mosaics

 Program

-Snow Farm Summer is open to teens ages 14 – 18.
-The heart of the program are the studio classes in flameworking, ceramics, painting & drawing, metalsmithing/jewelry, sculpture, and stained glass/mosaics.
-Students enroll in two studios each session; one class meets in the morning from 9:00 am to 12 pm and the second one meets from 1:00 pm to 4 pm.
-Following these six hours of instruction, students return to the studios for another four hours of supervised open studio.
+Snow Farm Summer is open to teens ages 14 – 18 who are entering 9th grade up through those who have just finished 12th grade.
+The heart of the program lies in the studio classes, which include flameworking, ceramics, painting/drawing, metalsmithing/jewelry, sculpture, and stained glass/mosaics.
+Students enroll in two studios each session; one class meets in the morning from 9 am to 12 pm and the second one meets from 1:30 pm to 4:30 pm.
+Following these six hours of instruction, students return to the studios in the evening for another four hours of supervised open studio.
 During this time, students can practice and apply their new skills, work on projects, and experiment.
 The first week of the program focuses on fundamentals and skill-building; in the second week, the young artists choose an area of interest and develop a final project.

-Classes are small at Snow Farm.
-Eight students and two instructors work together in each studio.
+Classes are small at Snow Farm, with eight students and two instructors working together in each studio.
 All students receive individual instruction and critique in a supportive and engaging environment.
-One day during the session, each studio class goes off-campus for a field trip that enriches their studies.
-They might visit a working artist’s studio, see a museum exhibit, or go to a gallery.
 Snow Farm instructors live on campus and participate in daily life with the students, making them fully available as mentors.

-On Saturdays, we welcome guest artists to campus.
-They offer a full-day class in something different than what students have been working on all week, for example illustration, basket making, or fabric dyeing.
+On Saturday, we welcome guest artists to campus.
+They offer a full-day class in something different than what students have been working on all week.
+In the past, classes have focused on character design, book binding, and printmaking.
 Class groups remain small and students are mixed around with an opportunity to meet others who are not in their main studio classes.
-On Saturday night and Sunday, our creative staff offer fun activities both on and off campus, such as hiking, swimming, movie night, talent shows, dance parties, and bonfires.
+On Saturday night our student life coordinator hosts our “Main Event”, which involves fun and creative campus wide games that can include everything from scavenger hunts, talent shows, dance parties, and movie nights.
+On Sunday everyone travels off campus for a field trip to a local museum in order to find fresh inspiration and are given some time to relax outside of the classroom.
 When students return to their studios on Monday morning, they are refreshed and ready to tackle their final projects.

 Housing & Meals